ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 #### Important PVs

 * `TEMP` Current temperature
-* `TEMP:SP` Set point for temperature controller
+* `TEMP:SP` Setpoint for temperature controller
 * `TEMP:SP:RV` Read back of the set temperature point
 * `NAME` Name associated with the card

 ### He Level

-The helium level can be monitored by setting the macro VI_LEVEL_1 to point at the the correct vi in a similar fashion to the temperature.
+The helium level can be monitored by setting the macro VI_LEVEL_1 to point at the correct vi in a similar fashion to the temperature.

-## Example
+### Example

-Front panel on the Mercury is
+In this example the front panel on the Mercury look:

 ![front panel showing 6 areas](backend_system/IOCs/MercuryITc/front_panel.jpg)